froland/semisecu/presentation/tableofcontents.md

 particular server goes down, it can redirect requests to another server.
 Besides this, they can offload some treatment from the web server, such as HTTP compression, SSL, caching, etc.
+Moreover, the internal network is hidden behind the load balancer.

 ## Application firewall